YORK SIMCOE NATURE CLUB

 Outings

 At various times over the year the Club organizes nature walks for members and friends.
-These walks provide an opportunity not only to enjoy the outdoors, but also to learn about nature as members share their specific skill, be it flowers, birds, trees, butterflies and more.
+These walks provide an opportunity not only to enjoy the outdoors, but also to learn about nature as members share their specific skill, be it share their specific skills, be it plants, insects, birds or fungi.
 In the past, our walks have been at:

 • Cawthra Mulock Nature Reserve